2014 Findings on the Worst Forms of Child Labor

-|Interagency Committee for the Elimination and Prevention of Child Labor (IAC)||Coordinate efforts to combat child labor in Ecuador under the Program to Eradicate Child Labor (PETI).
-(6, 12) Includes several ministries as well as provincial and municipal governments.
-Systematically document the elimination of child labor in priority sectors and develop guidelines so that the strategy can be replicated in other sectors in which children work.(7, 54-57) MIES coordinates the actions of all the institutions involved to combat child labor.(51, 57)|
+|Interagency Steering Committee for the Elimination and Prevention of Child Labor (IAC)||Coordinate efforts to combat child labor in Ecuador under the Program to Eradicate Child Labor.
+Including participation of several ministries as well as provincial and municipal governments, systematically document the elimination of child labor in priority sectors and develop guidelines so that strategies can be replicated in other sectors in which children work.(43)|

-|Local Autonomous Governments||Participate in coordinating the mechanisms to combat child labor.
-Mayors are accountable for ensuring that children are not found working, or they face a fine.(51)|
+|Local Autonomous Governments||Participate in coordinating mechanisms to combat child labor.
+Mayors are accountable for ensuring that children are not found working, or they face a fine.(44)|

-|Unified Child Labor Registration System (SURTI)||Used by agencies within the IAC to provide appropriate services to working children.(52)|
+|Unified Child Labor Registration System (SURTI)||Provide appropriate services to working children.
+Used by agencies within the IAC.(52)|

 The Government of Ecuador has established policies related to child labor, including its worst forms (Table 7).